Vadim-Zenin/dnsmasq-ubuntu-docker/README.md

 > **Important Note**:
 >
 > Please use an attached volume.
 Example:  `-v /opt/dnsmasq/etc:/etc/dnsmasq`
-> The image will extract default images if an attached volume either directory empty or dnsmasq.conf deleted/renamed.
+> The image will extract default configuration files if an attached volume either directory empty or dnsmasq.conf deleted/renamed.
-> Please copy your modified files before you rename or delete dnsmasq.conf in the attached volume.
+> Please copy or backup your modified configuration files to different lo before you rename or delete dnsmasq.conf in the attached volume.
-> If you do not use the attached volume all configurations will be reset to initial after docker restart.
+> If you do not use the attached volume all configuration will be reset to initial after docker restart.

 ### Build a docker image